MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshooting-mobile-newux.md

    - /card/serviceTaskGridItem.yml
    - /sitemaps/mobile.yml

-If there's no data in the table, the something went wrong with the solution update.
+If there's no data in the table, something went wrong with the solution update.

 #### Step 2: Apply Field Service solution update again

-1. In [Power Apps](https://make.powerapps.com/) open your environment and go to **Solutions**.
+1. In [Power Apps](https://make.powerapps.com/), open your environment and go to **Solutions**.

 1. Search for `fieldservice_anchor` and delete the `FieldService_Anchor` solution.